RedHatProductSecurity/rapidast/README.md

 ### OS Support

-Linux and MacOS are supported.
+Linux and MacOS`*` are supported.

 #### Note regarding MacOS and ZAP

-RapiDAST supports executing ZAP on the host directly, or, experimentally, in podman.
-See [Choosing the execution environment](#choosing-the-execution-environment) for further information on configuring execution environments.
+RapiDAST supports executing ZAP on the MacOS host directly only.

+To run RapiDAST on MacOS(See the Configuration section below for more details on configuration):

-* When using ZAP directly on the host (`general.container.type: "none"` or `scanners.zap.container.type: "none"` in the configuration): you will need to configure `scanners.zap.container.parameters.executable` to the installation path of the `zap.sh` command, because it is not available in the PATH.
-Usually, its path is `/Applications/OWASP ZAP.app/Contents/Java/zap.sh`
+* Set `general.container.type: "none"` or `scanners.zap.container.type: "none"` in the configuration.
+* Configure `scanners.zap.container.parameters.executable` to the installation path of the `zap.sh` command, because it is not available in the PATH.
+Usually, its path is `/Applications/OWASP ZAP.app/Contents/Java/zap.sh` on MacOS.

 Example: